-On unzipping there are two files that has been extracted i.e. acid.txt and lol.jpg.
+On unzipping there are two files that have been extracted i.e. acid.txt and lol.jpg.
 I decided to read acid.txt

-This .txt tells us that we are on right path.
-So ofcourse next I opened lol.jpg
+This .txt tells us that we are on the right path.
+So of course next I opened lol.jpg

 But found nothing.
 So I unzipped it.

 Unzipping the lol.jpg gave me two files again, one was “hint.txt” and another “Avinash.contact”.
 So I opened hint.txt which told me to go with Avinash.contact, so I next opened.